bkrabach/recipe-executor/ai_context/generated/python_code_tools_files.md

             {SAMPLE_CODE}
             ```

+            After running the lint_code tool, provide a detailed analysis that includes:
+            1. How many total issues were found (fixed + remaining)
+            2. What types of issues were fixed automatically
+            3. What issues remain and need manual attention
+            4. Show the fixed code and explain what was changed

-            Explain what issues were found and what was fixed.
+            Please be specific about the exact issues found and fixed.

+            Show the updated code with comments explaining the changes made.
             """
         )